aws-neuron/aws-neuron-sdk/tools/neuron-sys-tools/neuron-profile-user-guide.rst

 Viewing profiles for multi-worker jobs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Profiles from multi-worker jobs (ie. more than one Neuron Core) can either be viewed individually or in a combined collectives view.
+Profiles from multi-worker jobs (i.e. more than one NeuronCore) can either be viewed individually or in a combined collectives view.
 Since profile data is often similar between workers and processing profile data for all workers can be time-consuming, it is recommended to first
 explore the profile for a single worker or small subset of workers.
 Viewing the profile for a specific worker is the same as for single-worker profiles.